MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/unified-routing-faqs.md

 No. It's not possible to pause the assignment of a case.

-### Can agents pick work items pertaining to inaccessible records?
+### Can agents pick work items of records to which they don't have permissions?

 Yes, agents can pick the work item even if they don't have permission to access the record.
 However, they can't view the details and the conversation will be closed.
 For more information, see the note in [Set up record routing](set-up-record-routing.md#configure-work-distribution-and-advanced-settings).